Compare ETS

 2017: 585.5 MtCO2e

-PHASE TWO: 1,777 MtCO2e, including 134 million for new entrants and other purposes.
+PHASE 2: The cap was 1,777 MtCO2e, including 134 million for new entrants and other purposes.
 14 million allowances were set aside for market stabilization and 5 million for the market makers (see ‘Market Design’ section) bringing the total amount of allowances to 1,796.1 million in Phase 2.

 2018: 593.5 MtCO2e